-Events are back in a big way.
-We talk about that a lot here, it’s in the headlines, and if it’s your job, I know you’ve been thinking about it a ton.
+Events are a huge factor in company growth.
+We talk about that a lot here, it’s in the headlines, and if it’s your job, we know you’ve been thinking about it a ton.

 Let’s get into why this is so crucial, especially now.